-The best way to find out is to open Control Panel, go to Device Manager and find the make and model of your laptop's Wi-Fi under the Network adapters section.
+The best way to find out is to open Control Panel - search for it in the Windows search box - then go to Device Manager and find the make and model of your laptop's Wi-Fi under the Network adapters section.

 This laptop, for example, has a Qualcomm Atheros AR9285 adaptor.
 Searching online for this make and model brings up plenty of results for its specifications which show that it works only on 2.4GHz.
-If your adapter supports 802.11a, it will definitely support 5GHz.
-The same goes for 802.11ac.
+If your adapter supports 802.11ac, it will definitely support 5GHz.
+In most cases, 802.11n adapters will also support 5GHz.

 You can also right-click on the adapter in Device Manager, click Properties and then switch to the Advanced tab.
 You'll see a list of properties, one of which should mention 5GHz.
 If you don't see an option to enable or disable 5GHz, either your adapter doesn't support it, or the wrong drivers are installed.

-If you really want to use 5GHz because you have too many neighbouring 2.4GHz networks, you can buy a USB Wi-Fi dongle for your laptop.
-These are inexpensive - around £10-30 - and mean you can upgrade your laptop's Wi-Fi without opening it up.
-We've rounded up the best USB Wi-Fi adapters
+And if you do find that your laptop doesn't have 5GHz Wi-Fi, you can easily add it by buying a USB Wi-Fi dongle for your laptop.
+These are inexpensive - around £10-30 / $10-30 - and mean you can upgrade your laptop's Wi-Fi without opening it up.
+We've rounded up the best USB Wi-Fi adapters.